 Alright alright, so I wasn’t actually being a mug, I just felt like a mug.

-Little, old, socially awkward me, who is almost 25 in reality but five mentally.
-I mean, are we surprised that I get myself into these situations?
+I mean, are we surprised that I get myself into these awkward situations?
 Aside from waving at Aladdin so over enthusiastically that he actually looked a little confused at first and screaming at a parade louder than the group of toddlers standing in front of me, I got a bit clammy and needed a nervous wee whenever I met a character.

 Of course I wanted to meet the Goddamn characters.
 Of course I did!
 It’s not all about spinning tea cups and rollercoasters that flip upside down so fast they make you do a little sick in your mouth.